blaenk/site/input/notes/clojure.markdown

 # Testing

-The `clojure.test`{.path} namespace contains the official Clojure test framework.
+The <span class="path">clojure.test</span> namespace contains the official Clojure test framework.
 Assertions are possible with the `is` macro, which takes an expression it evaluates to determine if it is logically true and an optional message which will be printed if the assertion fails.

 ``` clojure
 (use 'clojure.test)